yonacwy/Odoo-Basic-App/README.md

 Only major thing missing in this version 17.0 is the form view had to remove it for now.

 Error:Usage of attributes attrs and states are not supported from Odoo 17.0 onwards.

+Added the form view back and just deleted the attrs fields, its working.